 The School recognises that a child missing from education, particularly on repeat occasions, is a potential indicator of abuse or neglect.
-Where there is an unexplained absence the School will telephone the pupil's home to determine the pupil's whereabouts in accordance with the School's safeguarding policy and Missing Child Policy.
+Where there is an unexplained absence the School will telephone the pupil's home on the first day of an unexplained absence to determine the pupil's whereabouts in accordance with the School's safeguarding policy and Missing Child Policy.

-Please note that it is the School's policy usually not to allow holiday to be taken during term.
+Please note that it is the School's policy usually not to allow holiday to be taken during term time.